Adriancoding96/lazyserial/README.md

 ## lazyserial

-A fast, minimal TUI serial terminal inspired by lazygit and similar in spirit to CuteCom — but in your terminal.
+A fast, minimal TUI serial terminal inspired by lazygit.
 Built with ratatui + crossterm.

 ### Features
 - Port discovery and selection